The painful truth about renting an apartment in Italy. Broken doors and mattresses with holes are part of chasing la dolce vita.

 So, I’m sitting in the front room of our rather ramshackle rental in Bardonecchia, Italy having coffee when I hear…

 I wish you could have seen the look on my face the second I heard that truck rumbling up the street.
 A mixture of childlike enthusiasm and adult relief.
 For months it has felt like our Italian home renovation was creeping along at a snails pace.
 Then whoosh!

-Truth About Renting an Apartment in Italy
+Renting in Italy

 We sort of knew what we were getting into when we rented an inexpensive apartment in the building next door.
 Bardonecchia, Italy is a ski town.
-There are a lot of run down crash pads in town.
-Just imagine six beds squeezed into a two bedroom apartment.
+There are a lot of run-down crash pads in town.
+Just imagine six beds squeezed into a two-bedroom apartment.

-Yes we saw the dingy walls, worn floors and sad couch and thought, no biggie it’s temporary.
+Yes, we saw the dingy walls, worn floors, and sad couch and thought, no biggie it’s temporary.
 All those months ago, we moved in with a lot of enthusiasm.
 All we cared about was seeing the work happen just a few doors down.
 Perfect!

 What we didn’t realize until our first night, was just how shabby this place is.
 The shower head is broken and requires being held or balanced on the soap tray.
 The bidet shoots water into the middle of the bathroom floor.
 The bedroom door panels are falling out.
 The cheap dining chairs are instruments of torture.
 The seat backs are so curved that it’s impossible to lean on them without your butt falling off the back of the seat.

 The mattress!
 Oh and the mattress.
 It’s so bad, we took the two foam mattresses from the bunk beds and laid them side by side on top of the mattress in the master bedroom.
 Oh, and last night the lights in the kitchen crapped out.
 Not the lightbulb, the wiring.
 So this is renting in Italy.

 Paolo brought me his desk lamp only to realize there are no electrical outlets in the kitchen.
 Just the one the fridge is plugged into.
 He fixed that with an outlet converter, but it’s still so dark in the kitchen at night that I burned dinner last night.